GSA/digitalgov.gov/content/posts/2016-06-02-three-actions-to-take-now-to-prepare-for-hurricane-season.md

 When a hurricane hits, it can bring high winds, heavy rainfall, coastal and inland flooding, rip currents, and even tornadoes.
 Storm surge produced by hurricanes poses the greatest threat to life and property along the coast.
 The destructive power of storm surge can travel several miles inland, and large battering waves can result in loss of life, buildings destroyed and road and bridge damage along coastal areas.
 That’s why if you live in an area where hurricanes are a threat, you need to know where you’d go before the danger arrives and makes evacuation impossible.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-444-FEMA-app-shelters-list-by-state-screen-Android.jpg" alt="FEMA app list of shelters by state." %}We are not powerless against the threat of these disasters.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-444-FEMA-app-shelters-list-by-state-screen-Android.jpg" alt="FEMA app list of shelters by state." >}}We are not powerless against the threat of these disasters.
 Here are three simple steps you should take today to prepare:

   1. **Know your evacuation zone.**  Evacuation zones are areas that may be impacted by hurricane flooding.
 Many communities have designated evacuation zones and routes to get citizens to safety.
 This information can often be found on the websites of your state, county, or town emergency management offices.
 If a hurricane threatens your community and local officials say it&#8217;s time to evacuate, don&#8217;t wait.
   2. **Download the FEMA app.** With the <a href="https://www.fema.gov/mobile-app" target="_blank">FEMA smartphone app</a> you’ll have all the information you need to know what to do before, during, and after a hurricane.
 You can also receive weather alerts in your area from NOAA’s National Weather Service, find lifesaving safety tips, and have access to disaster resources should you need them.
 You can download the app from the Apple App store or the Google Play store.
 The FEMA app is also available in Spanish.